-Amounts relating to industry grants, as described in note 16, are recognized as income when received, or known to have been received subsequent to the fiscal period, due to uncertainty regarding the acceptance of the filing by government.
+Amounts relating to industry grants are recognized as income when received, or known to have been received subsequent to the fiscal period, due to uncertainty regarding the acceptance of the filing by government.

 Patent fees

 The Company has expensed all costs incurred with the review of patentability of intellectual property.
 Patent fees paid for approved patent applications are expensed, since recoverability is uncertain.
 Future patent costs may be capitalized if future recoverability is readily estimable.